WinstonFassett/bolt-ai-react-voice-notes/README.md

 ### Core Functionality
 - 🎙️ **Browser-based Recording**: Record audio directly in your browser with a clean, intuitive interface
 - 🤖 **ML-Powered Transcription**: Convert speech to text using state-of-the-art machine learning, running entirely in your browser
-- 📝 **Rich Text Editing**: Edit and format your transcribed text using a powerful TipTap editor
+- 📝 **Rich Text Editing**: Edit and format your transcribed text using a powerful Milkdown editor
 - 📊 **Audio Visualization**: See your audio waveforms in real-time while recording
 - 🎵 **Audio Playback**: Replay your recordings with persistent playback controls
 - 💾 **Local Storage**: All your recordings and transcripts are saved locally in your browser